How to Investigate a Truck Accident Case - The Definitive Guide

 Other information needed from the driver would be driving logs and history, fuel receipts, bills of lading, information from weighing stations, cell phone GPS data and possible criminal charges that resulted from the accident.
-These can be checked against each other, as well as ECM and GPS, to gather a picture of the driver’s habits and methods and to verify or possibly impeach any contradictory statements he may give later.
-All of these records can be used to make fact determinations depending on the particular circumstances of the case and the particular issues being litigated.
+These can be checked against each other, as well as ECM and GPS, to gather a picture of the driver's habits and methods and to either verify or impeach any contradictory statements he may give later.
+All of these records can be used to help a jury make factual determinations, depending on the particular circumstances of the case and the particular issues being litigated.

-Obtaining driver’s license information from both parties may also be retrieved from the Department of Motor Vehicles, and on that same note, background checks should be done.
+Driver's license information from both parties may also be retrieved from the Department of Motor Vehicles, and on that same note, background checks should be done.
 This information, along with witness statements and accident reconstruction will be combined to create a profile of the parties involved in the accident and to create a model reconstruction of the events of the accident.
-These models, along with photographs, documentary evidence, and animatics can then be used as part of the expert’s testimony and presentation to the jury so they may have a complete understanding of how all of the events of a particular case unfolded.
+These models, along with photographs, documentary evidence, and animatics can then be used as part of expert testimony and presentations to the jury, giving them the most complete understanding possible of how all of the events of a particular case unfolded.

-Also subject to discovery would be in-house investigation letters that would show if the employer himself conducted any previous inquiries into the driver or equipment that may not have been released to the public.
-Additionally, it is the current employer’s responsibility to obtain information from previous employers of the driver to know if he had any history of negligence prior to his current employment.
-The service records regarding whether the truck had been adequately maintained and any repairs that may have been done on the vehicle.
-The same can be said of previous employer disclosures, if they had made admissions that would be contrary to their defense.
+Other useful evidence for your attorney to obtain would be in-house investigation letters demonstrating whether the employer himself conducted any previous inquiries into the driver or equipment that may not have been released to the public.
+Additionally, it is the current employer's responsibility to obtain information from previous employers of the driver to determine if he had any history of negligence prior to his current employment.
+The service records indicating whether the truck had been adequately maintained and any repairs that may have been done on the vehicle should also be obtained.
+The same can be said of previous employer disclosures, if they had made admissions that would be damaging to their defense.
 Interviewing the employer and getting statements from fellow employees could also reveal important information about the habits and conduct of the driver.

 Read these other articles related to investigating truck accident cases: